vitorverasm/eight-sleep-technical-challenge/README.md

-## Eight Sleep - Technical Challenge (Family Mode)
+## My Sleep (family mode)

-This project provides a "Family mode" view of users sleep sessions.
+This project consists of a sleep tracker app with a "family mode".
+This project was designed along with a NodeJS Back-end application: [My Sleep(API)](https://github.com/vitorverasm/my-sleep-api.git).

 **Requirements:**